-The standard refrigerant will be R-404A or R22 unless otherwise specified on the customer order.
+The standard refrigerant will be R-22 unless otherwise specified on the customer order.
 Check the serial plate on the case for information.
-Minimum opening for self contained condenser units - 150 sq. inch up to 1-1/2 hp, 200 sq. inch for over 1-1/hp.
+Minimum opening for self contained condenser units - 150 sq. in. up to 1 1/2 hp, 200 for over 1 1/2 hp.